-It went along the lines of "we are about embark on an S&OP programme in Africa and want to understand if similar critical success factors apply."
+"We are about embark on an S&OP project in our [African] market(s) and want to understand the critical success factors that apply."

-So here is the Top 6 Critical Success Factors to consider when implementing S&OP Programmes in Africa:
+So in response, based upon delivering this work for nearly 30 years in African markets, I offer the following Top 6 Critical Success Factors to consider when implementing S&OP Projects in Africa:

-- The CEOs/GMs can make or break the programme; the success of S&OP is directly proportional to the commitment & ownership shown by the CEO.
-It is not a supply chain programme.
+- The CEOs/GMs can make or break the project; the success of S&OP is directly proportional to the commitment and ownership shown by the CEO.
+It is not a supply chain project.

-- Programmes need a ‘sell’, NOT a ‘tell’ approach.
+- Projects need a ‘sell’, NOT a ‘tell’ approach.

 - The initial message from HQ will be very important in establishing realistic expectations.